multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 <cite>Photo by Louis Maniquet on Unsplash</cite>
 <br>
 ### Intro - What is ARKit.
-ARKit is the Augmented Reality Framework for Apple devices.
-(And a village in Kyrgyzstan according to GoogleMaps!)

-ARKit is a framework by Apple which to enable developers to create Augmented Reality Apps for iPhone & iPad.
+ARKit is the Augmented Reality Framework for Apple devices which enables developers to create Augmented Reality Apps for iPhone & iPad.
 It was introduced along with iOS 11 during WWDC 2017.
 Anyone using an iOS device that runs on Apple's A9 to A12 Bionic processors (& running iOS 11 or above) can use ARKit apps.
-ARKit apps put three-dimensional images in your world using what's called visual inertial odometry

-It’s the Apple alternative to Google Project Tango but puts fewer demands on the hardware.
-Project Tango requires a special camera array with dual cameras and an IR transmitter.
-This lets it make a rough 3D model of a room on the fly, and track motion with almost unnerving accuracy.
+ARKit apps put three-dimensional images in your world using what's called visual inertial odometry It’s the Apple alternative to Google Project Tango but puts fewer demands on the hardware.
+Project Tango required a special camera array with dual cameras and an IR transmitter to get a rough 3D model of a room on the fly.
 ARKit doesn’t require this.
 Instead, it recognises planes, like your floor.
-Then it uses the phone’s camera and its motion detectors to track movement as the iPhone is moved and tilted.
+Then it uses the iPhone’s camera and its motion detectors to track the movement as the iPhone is moved and tilted.

-ARKit uses the device camera & sensors (gyroscope & accelerometers) to understand & map the surrounding environment as the device is moved.

-#### What’s new in ARKit 2.0?

-At WWDC 2018 Apple announced a host of improvements that are coming to version 2.0 of ARKit.

-The first of these improvements is USDZ (Universal Scene Description), a new file format developed by Apple and Disney’s Pixar for ARKit to make it easier to create and share augmented reality content.
-The new format will be supported natively by Adobe’s Creative Cloud suite of software to allow for compatibility with common programs like Photoshop.

-#### How does ARKit measure the distance?
-No magic is required.
-An iPhone’s motion sensors let it approximate with surprising accuracy how much the device is moved or tilted.
 ARKit may not be able to judge the layout of a room with a single, perfectly still view of a scene.
 But it can instantly re-analyse that same scene when your hand movements cause the phone to tilt by a few degrees.
 This communication between the motion sensors and the camera makes it possible to get a fairly accurate 3D representation of the surroundings.

 ### ARKit 2.0 image tracking feature

+The current version is ARKit 2.0 and a new version of ARKit should be out soon, at WWDC 2019 at the latest.

 In this tutorial, we are going to build a simple AR app in Unity using ARKit 2.0 image tracking feature

-We Need:
+We will need:

 - iOS 12 or later on our device
 - Xcode 10 or later on our Mac